Hydaspex/rrt_waiting_times/README.md

-Econometrics applied to NHS Waiting times dataset
+Econometrics applied to the NHS Referral to Treatment Waiting Times dataset